Black Urine Disease: States report cases of fish-eating syndrome | Science and Health

 According to the Ministry of Health, Haff disease is caused by a toxin that can be found in fish such as tambaqui, whiting, arabaiana or in crustaceans such as lobster, crayfish and shrimp.
-As it is poorly studied, it is believed that these animals may have fed on algae with certain types of toxins that, when consumed by humans, these toxins cause symptoms.
+As it is little studied, it is believed that these animals may have fed on algae with certain types of toxins that, when consumed by humans, cause the symptoms.
 However, the odorless and tasteless toxin arises when fish is not properly stored and packaged.

+The condition described in critically ill patients is compatible with rhabdmyolysis, a disease that destroys the fibers that make up the muscles of the body.
+When associated with fish consumption, the syndrome is known as Haff’s Disease.

 VIDEO: Meet Black Urine Disease

-Amazonas recorded at least 61 cases of black urine disease in ten municipalities in the state.
+Amazonas registered at least 61 cases of black urine disease in ten municipalities in the state.
 A 51-year-old woman died in Itacoatiara.

 The Amazonas Health Surveillance Foundation (FVS-AM) reported that this is the third time that black urine disease outbreaks occur in Amazonas.
 The first was in 2008, with 27 cases in the cities of Manaus and Careiro.
 No deaths were recorded.
-The second was in 2015, with 74 cases registered in Manaus, Itacoatiara, Itapiranga, Nova Olinda do Norte, Autazes and Urucurituba.
-No deaths were recorded.
+The second was in 2015, with 74 cases registered in Manaus, Itacoatiara, Itapiranga, Nova Olinda do Norte, Autazes and Urucurituba, also with no deaths

-According to Sesab, the 13 cases confirmed between January and September this year, are patients aged 20 to 79 years.
-The most affected age group is 35-49 years with seven cases (53.8%), followed by the age group of 20-34 years with five cases (38.5%) and unknown age (7.7%).
-Among confirmed cases, 66% were male.
+According to Sesab, the 13 cases confirmed between January and September this year are patients aged 20 to 79 years.
+The most affected age group is between 35 to 49 years, with seven cases (53.8%), followed by the age group from 20 to 34 years, with five cases (38.5%.
+Among confirmed cases, 66% are men .

 In Ceará, the State Health Department investigates the occurrence of nine suspected cases.
 The numbers correspond to the records until the 21st of August and await laboratory confirmation of the toxin present in possibly contaminated fish.
 Of the nine suspected cases, four are men and five are women, with an average age of 51 years.